 The first in a two-course series dealing with the structures and functions that make up the body.
 This course covers anatomical terms, biochemistry, cells, histology, integumentary system, skeletal system, muscular system, and nervous system.
-Prerequisite: GSTD 0103 College Reading AND BIOL 1014 General Biology or MED 1803 Basic Human Anatomy and Physiology or completion of an LPN program.
+Prerequisite: ACT Score of 19 in Reading & 19 in Science or equivalent scores; OR completion of Basic A&P; OR completion of LPN program.
 ACTS #: BIOL 2404 (4 SCH - 3 Lecture/2 Lab)